-The accused has the right to receive a fair hearing before a duly constituted impartial hearing officer.
+The accused has the right to receive a fair hearing before a duly constituted impartial hearing officer, board, or panel.

 If the claim of lack of impartiality is made, it must be dealt with, including a hearing of evidence if there is a dispute of fact, and ruled upon.